 Little or no maintenance

-Solar lighting can be said to be maintenance free as you can go for years without doing any maintenance or tweaking and they will still work fine.
-Although, it is advisable to do quarterly cleanups during the year to keep it working at optimal level.
-On average, the lifespan of the batteries are seven years and you only have to get them changed after this period.
+Solar lighting can be said to be maintenance-free as you can go for years without doing any maintenance or tweaking and they will still work fine.
+Although, it is advisable to do quarterly cleanups during the year to keep it working at the optimal level.
+On average, the lifespan of the batteries is seven years and you only have to get them changed after this period.
 Furthermore, apart from the solar panel’s glass that requires regular cleaning, all other parts of the solar lights can last for over 20 years without any routine maintenance.

 Installation of solar lights can be a heavy investment at first as we all know.
 But when you calculate the amount of money that will be paid to your electricity provider over the coming years in comparison to the installation cost of solar lights, you will see that the solar light is a smart investment.